CulturalMe/meteor-slingshot/README.md

 for unlimited.

 `allowedFileTypes` RegExp, String or Array (required) - Allowed MIME types.
-Use null for any file type.
+Use null for any file type. **Warning: This is not enforced on rackspace**

 `cacheControl` String (optional) - RFC 2616 Cache-Control directive

 `contentDisposition` String (required) - RFC 2616 Content-Disposition directive.
 Default is the uploaded file's name (inline).
 Use null to disable.

-`bucket` String (required) - Name of bucket to use.
-Google Cloud it default is `Meteor.settings.GoogleCloudBucket`.
+`bucket` String (required for Google Cloud and AWS S3) - Name of bucket to use.
+For Google Cloud the default is `Meteor.settings.GoogleCloudBucket`.
 For AWS S3 the default bucket is `Meteor.settings.S3Bucket`.

+`container` String (required for Rackspace Cloud files) - Name of container to use.

 `domain` String (optional) - Override domain to use to access bucket.

-Useful for CDN.
+`cdn` String (required for rackspace cloud files) - CDN domain for downloads.

-`key` String or Function (required) - Name of the file on the cloud storage service.
+`key` String or Function (required for AWS S3 and Google Cloud) - Name of the file on the cloud storage service.
 If a function is provided, it will be called with `userId` in the context and its return value is used as the key.

+`pathPrefix` String or Function (required for Rackspace Cloud Files) - Prefix or directory in which files are stored.
+The rest is taken from the uploaded file's name and cannot be enforced.

 `expire` Number (optional) - Number of milliseconds in which an upload authorization will expire after the request was made.
 Default is 5 minutes.